Stop Cybersecurity Risks from Keeping You Up at Night

 If you use the internet, your company faces cybersecurity risks.
 It’s just that simple.
 No business is too small (or too large) to be a target.

 Everyone has information that can be sold or otherwise exploited on the web.

 Hacking doesn’t magically happen on its own.
 A combination of strong technical tools can block a wide variety of threats, but nothing is foolproof.
-So, cybercriminals have learned to exploit our human vulnerabilities to get what they want.
+So, cybercriminals have learned to trick us to get what they want.

 Let’s look at six common cybersecurity risks:

 Clicking on Links in Phishing Emails – These emails may look like they’re from legitimate sources and often include logos.
 They’re actually designed to deposit malware or trick you into entering your username and password.
 They use credential theft to try to get access to lucrative spots like banking websites.
 If you click on a suspicious email, you could also become a victim of ransomware or other malware.

 Responding to Spear Phishing Emails – These can be harder to spot because they don’t necessarily want you to click on anything.
 In a spear phishing attack, the goal is to trick you into sharing information.
 Spear phishers often target human resources or financial people with very convincing requests that appear to come from “real” email addresses.
 Be careful.

 Visiting Dangerous Websites – Websites can be infected with ads that look legitimate.
 But if you click, the ad can deposit malware on your machine.
 Infected websites can also steal power from your computer, which is known as cryptojacking.

 Responding to Fake Support Pop-Ups – A pop-up appears on your screen with a message from Microsoft.
 It tells you to call the number shown to get help.
 You panic and call.
 The person on the other end asks for your Microsoft username and password.
 Don’t give it.
 Instead, hang up and call your IT support team.